The Complexity of Distributed Minimum Weight Cycle Approximation: Abstract

 rounds.
-This lower bound holds for both directed unweighted and undirected weighted graphs, and applies even to graphs with small diameter $D = \Theta(\log n)$.
+The lower bound holds for both directed unweighted graphs and undirected weighted graphs, even on graphs of diameter $\Theta(\log n)$.

-Taken together, our upper and lower bounds \emph{match up to polylogarithmic factors} for graphs of sufficiently small diameter $D = \tilde{O}(n^{1/4})$ (when $k \geq 2$), yielding a nearly tight bound on the distributed complexity of the problem.
+Consequently, for every integer $k \geq 2$, our upper and lower bounds for undirected weighted graphs match up to polylogarithmic factors.
+This gives a nearly tight characterization of the round complexity of approximate $\MWC$ across an infinite family of approximation ratios.

-Our results improve upon the previous state of the art: Manoharan and Ramachandran (PODC~2024) demonstrated a $(2+\epsilon)$-approximation algorithm for undirected weighted graphs with round complexity $\tilde{O}(n^{2/3}+D)$, and proved that for any arbitrarily large number $\alpha$, any $\alpha$-approximation algorithm for directed unweighted or undirected weighted graphs requires $\Omega(\sqrt{n}/\log n)$ rounds.
+These results improve the previous state of the art of Manoharan and Ramachandran (PODC~2024), who gave a $(2+\epsilon)$-approximation algorithm for undirected weighted graphs in $\tilde{O}(n^{2/3}+D)$ rounds, and proved an $\tilde{\Omega}(\sqrt{n})$ lower bound for arbitrary approximation ratios in directed unweighted and undirected weighted graphs.

+Our algorithm is based on a new connection between $\MWC$ and the low-diameter decomposition of Miller, Peng, and Xu (SPAA~2013).
+This connection has consequences beyond the $\mathsf{CONGEST}$ model: for every real number $k \geq 1$, it gives a $(k+1)$-approximation algorithm for $\MWC$ with $\tilde{O}(mn^{1/k})$ work and $\tilde{O}(1)$ depth in the parallel setting, as well as an $\tilde{O}(n^{1/k})$-round algorithm in the broadcast congested clique model.
+The latter bound is \emph{optimal} up to polylogarithmic factors, as our lower-bound construction also implies an $\tilde{\Omega}(n^{1/k})$ lower bound in the broadcast congested clique model.

 \pagenumbering{arabic}